steelwheels/Canary/Document/CanaryObjectNotation.md

 # Canary Object Notation

 ## Introduction
 The *Canary Object Notation* defines the text format to describe object.
+It looks like JSON, but this notation contains type information.

 ## Copyright
 Copyright (C) 2017 [Steel Wheels Project](http://steelwheels.github.io).
 This document distributed under